 ITB Berlin gives you a lot of bang for your buck.
 It’s cheaper than the Phocuswright Conference and attracts thousands of attendees from around the globe.

 ITB Berlin claims that their trade show is where ‘supply meets demand’, and given their scale, we can only agree.

 If you’re in Australia, this one’s for you.
 With over 2,300 delegates from over 30 countries, ATE is getting more and more global attention.

-Next year will be a particularly special event, as the ATE is being held for the first time at the brand new International Convention Center in Sydney which is slated to open in December, 2016.
+Next year will be a particularly special event, as the ATE is being held for the first time at the brand new International Convention Centre Sydney, which is slated to open in December 2016.

-For example, if you’re into wine tourism, check out The International Annual Wine Tourism Conference, Exhibition & Workshop (IWINETC).
-Or if your niche is zip line tours, you’re definitely going to want to check out Association for Challenge Course Technology (ACCT) conference.
+For example, if you’re into wine tourism, check out the International Annual Wine Tourism Conference, Exhibition & Workshop (IWINETC).
+Or, if your niche is zip-line tours, you’re definitely going to want to check out the Association for Challenge Course Technology (ACCT) Conference.

 Because you aren’t creating huge info-packs or presentations, you need to include these basics to make sure that you answer the buys most pertinent questions, namely:

 - What are your net rates?

 - What does your commission structure look like?